 ABOUT THE INITIATIVE

-The Students Taking Ownership Mentoring Project (S.T.O.M.P.) is a countywide prevention program designed to strategically combat all forms of violence before it begins, by positively impacting Mercer County youth grades 5 -12, their families, and ultimately the community at large.
+The Students Taking Ownership Mentoring Project (S.T.O.M.P.) is a countywide prevention program designed to combat all forms of violence before it begins by employing a comprehensive faith-based model to transform culture strategically.
+Anticipated outcomes will positively impact youth grades 5 -12, their families, and, ultimately, the community.

 Services will be offered in a safe and productive environment (S.T.O.M.P.
 Safe HUB) where participating youth and their families will be encouraged to be introspective, empowered to lead, and equipped to address the mental, social, and economic triggers that attribute to violent behaviors.

-S.T.O.M.P. has four overarching project goals to address the identified risk factors associated with youth violence.
+S.T.O.M.P. has four overarching project goals to address the identified risk factors associated with violence.

 to increase community awareness and understanding of adverse childhood experiences, resilience and trauma-informed care;